Introduction

 Below you will find the course descriptions, learning outcomes, and attendee instructions for webinars offered through Evolve Forensics.
 Please visit the Schedule for specific dates and times.
 Please contact Alice White at Alice@EvolveForensics.com if you would like to schedule a private webinar or webinar series for your agency.

 Your webinar instructors include: Dr. Glenn Langenburg (Elite Forensic Services) and Alice White (Evolve Forensics).
 These instructors have both been active in casework, research, standards development, and instruction since the earliest stages of their careers.
-Glenn and Alice both excel at breaking down complex concepts into useful kernels of information and packing an incredible amount of kernels into a short burst of time.
+Glenn and Alice both excel at breaking down complex concepts into useful kernels of information and packing an incredible number of kernels into a short burst of time.

 General Information